Community Right to Challenge

 An EOI can be rejected when it relates to a service where a decision, evidenced in writing, has been taken by the council to stop providing the service.

-For further information, read the government guidance, which provides an explanation of the legislative framework for the Community Right to Challenge.
+For further information, read the government guidance on the GOV.UK website, which provides an explanation of the legislative framework for the Community Right to Challenge.